serebit/wraith-master/README.md

 | Solus              | None                          | None            |
 | Gentoo             | `dev-libs/libusb`             | Untested        |

+## Changelog

+See `CHANGELOG.md` for notes on previous releases, along with changes that are currently in staging for the next release.

+## Screenshots

+![Screenshot][wraith-master-screenshot]

 ## License

 Wraith Master is open-sourced under the [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0.html).
+In simple terms, this license allows you to do whatever you want with the software, so long as the required notices are included.

 ## Acknowledgements